Warning: this story has violence and sex..

 Frannie and Rudy picked up their sex lives where they had stopped, but it was never quite satisfying for her.
 Earlier, just the excitement of sex had been enough, but Rudy was not a great lover and refused to allow her to spice up the action by putting into practice what she had learned from reading.
 She was also coming to resent that he had seduced her at such an early age, although she admitted that she would have hated to miss the sex in those years.

-Rudy found work easily in the post-war economy but changed jobs frequently, and, at one point, was moonlighting with a small-time hoodlum on some unsavory deal that didn't quite pan out as planned because of someone else's failure.
-Rudy had been promised a great deal of money but got none, not even his fair share of the meager profits that were recovered.
-When Rudy complained bitterly, the hoodlum boss had another gang member stick a knife in him, but, although the stabbing was fatal, he reached home, where he died in Frannie's arms while telling her what had happened.
+Rudy found work easily in the post-war economy but changed jobs frequently.
+At one point, he was moonlighting with a small-time hoodlum on some deal that didn't quite pan out because of someone else's failure.
+Rudy had been promised a great deal of money but got none, not even his fair share of the profits that were recovered.
+When he complained bitterly, the hoodlum boss had a gang member stick a knife in him.
+Rudy reached home, where he died in Frannie's arms while telling her what had happened.